garyeh/Did_I/docs/README.md

 - [ ] Use voice recognition to create/remove reminders
 - [ ] Use voice recognition to check if reminders are complete
 - [ ] Use voice recognition to set reminders as complete
+- [ ] Ask Alexa for help with using the application.
 - [ ] View splash page which demonstrates the app

 Bonus: